fracarma/SalesForce-object-permission-handler/README.md

  * **Parameters:**
    * `objectAPIName` — the API name of the object
    * `permission` — which kind of permission we are checking.
-Accepted values are 'create','read','edit','delete','view all','modify all'
+Accepted values are 'create','read','edit','delete','view all','modify all'.
  * **Returns:** return true if the specified user has the specified permission for that object

 ### `public Map<String,Map<String,Boolean>> getUserPermissionMap ()`